fgregg/centered-potts/README.md

-# centered-potts
+# Psuedolikelihood
-Estimating the Centered Potts model with Pseudolikelihood
+Estimating the markov random fields using maximum pseudolikelihood estimation.
+Work, VERY MUCH, in progress.